-California Podcast Attorney – Basic overview of the legal side of Podcasting
+Welcome to PodcastAttorney.com - California Podcast Attorney – The legal side of Podcasting!

 This blog will focus on the best tips I can give to young persons out in the internet world who seek to make a name for themselves by podcasting.
-This form of media can be fun, fun, fun as long as you keep your eye on a few legal topics that may arises.
-As a firm that has helped many entertainers, athletes and technology startups, this page should give you some general information to think about.
+This form of media can be fun, fun, fun as long as you keep your eye on a few legal topics that may arise.
+As a firm that has helped many entertainers, athletes, and technology startups, this page should give you some general information to think about.

 - Know who your audience is going to be.
 Focus on either a niche market (ex. software audit attorney discusses money damages) or make it broader more for the masses (top lawsuits in the entertainment industry).

 - Once you know who your target audience is going to be, pick a name for your show that may appeal to them.
 For example, if you go with the more geeky software audit niche for your show, you may pick a name like “The Pirate Report” or “Copyright Watchdog” (dealing with copyright infringement, SIIA or BSA software audits, and Bittorrent Defense law for example - but don't use this one, this is my trademark).
 If you go with the more broad “legal side of entertainment, possibly you cloud choose a name like “Divas on the Docket” or something along that line, or “Hollywood Legal Report” where you can analyze the entertainment legal news that's coming out of Los Angles and Hollywood.